-2.4 Length-weight relationship
+2.4 Length-Weight relationship

 Body size is a basic biological characteristic in fish populations and can reflect individual physiology as well as changing environment conditions.
 Length-Weight relationship is an important characteristic to describe this change.
-For figures 2-7, The R^2 of length-weight of Scomber japonicus were larger than 0.94.
-It is represent that chub mackerel has a significant relationship between length and weight.
-In accordance with the samples in 2020, the relationship between with fork length and biomass of chub mackerel was $y = 0.000002x^{3.3482}$ ($R^2 = 0.9526$), where y is the weight (g) of chub mackerel individual, x is the fork length (mm).
+For figures 2-5, The R2 of length-weight of Scomber japonicus were larger than 0.94.
+The represent chub mackerel has a significant relationship between length and weight.
+In accordance with the samples in 2021, the relationship between with fork length and biomass of chub mackerel was $y = 0.000009x^{3.0404}$ (R2 = 0.9449), where y is the weight (g) of chub mackerel individual, x is the fork length (mm)

-Figure 2 Length-Weight relationship of China_chub mackerel in 2016 (n=230)
+Figure2 Length-Weight relationship of China_chub mackerel in 2018 (n=345)

-Figure 3 Length-Weight relationship of China_chub mackerel in 2016 (n=842)
+Figure3 Length-Weight relationship of China_chub mackerel in 2019 (n=869)

-Figure 4 Length-Weight relationship of China_chub mackerel in 2018 (n=345)
+Figure4 Length-Weight relationship of China_chub mackerel in 2020 (n=1264)

-Figure 5 Length-Weight relationship of China_chub mackerel in 2019 (n=869)
+Figure 5 Length-Weight relationship of China_chub mackerel in 2021 (n=795)